Jake Paul and Mike Tyson face off in a boxing event unlike any other

 The pair were originally scheduled to fight in July this year, but it was postponed when Tyson experienced an ulcer flare up on a flight.

-Friday’s bout at AT&T Stadium in Arlington, Texas, will begin at 5:30 p.m.
-ET and take place over eight rounds of two minutes.
+The main card of Friday’s event at AT&T Stadium in Arlington, Texas, will begin at 8:30 p.m.
+ET, with the bout between Tyson and Paul, which takes place over eight rounds of two minutes, expected to begin around 11 p.m.
+ET.
 It will be free to watch with a Netflix subscription.

 Although Paul is slightly favored to win, the combat sports community has been divided over the idea of the fight.
 For one, Eddie Hearn, the Matchroom CEO and one of the biggest promotors in the sport, has been heavily critical.